xlladdins/xll24/README.md

 	.HelpTopic("https://learn.microsoft.com/en-us/cpp/c-runtime-library/reference/hypot-hypotf-hypotl-hypot-hypotf-hypotl?view=msvc-170")
 );
 ```
-C++ does not have named arguments so the `Function` class uses the
+The `Function` class uses the
 [named parameter idiom](https://isocpp.org/wiki/faq/ctors#named-parameter-idiom).
 The member functions `Category`, `FunctionHelp`, and `HelpTopic` are optional but people using your
 handiwork will appreciate it if you supply them.

 You can specify a URL in `HelpTopic` that will be opened when
 [Help on this function](https://support.microsoft.com/en-us/office/excel-functions-by-category-5f91f4e9-7b42-46d2-9bd1-63f26a86c0eb)